 The concept behind the Portastudio was clever - use a standard cassette tape and record four tracks on it.
 Cassettes actually do record four tracks across the width of the tape already, the Portastudio just made it possible to record or play all four simultaneously, overdub individual tracks and bounce.

 Four tracks might not sound very much, but for demos four tracks is actually not a bad number - maybe not for a fully-produced demo to play to a record label, but certainly to play your ideas to your collaborators or band-mates.
 Having more sophisticated technology has actually made it harder for songwriters - they are now expected to produce a demo of master standards.
 So songwriters spend more time on recording then they do on writing songs.
-Sad.

 The audio quality of the Portastudio could be surprisingly good.
 Many ran the tape at double speed, and those with Dolby C-type or S-type noise reduction could sound almost as good as a modern digital recording.

 But suppose you have some old 4-track tapes, and a Portastudio to play them on, how could you transfer them to your computer?

 The problem is that the Portastudio has four tracks, and many people only have two inputs on their audio interface.
 Four into two doesn't go, so how can these recordings be transferred?

 The simple answer is to record two at a time.
 Transfer two tracks, then wind the tape back and transfer the other two tracks.
 You can rearrange the tracks in your audio software so they play in sync.

 With rhythmic music, it is usually quite simple to line the tracks up.
 If the music isn't so rhythmic, then it can be tricky, but it is definitely possible with patience.